frequently asked questions

 Yes you can.
 However, there may come a point in your research where you hit a brick wall and cannot progress any further.
 This is where we can help.
 While we cannot guarantee success, our experience will enable us to look in ways that you may not have previously considered.

 When deciding on a professional genealogist, it is always a good idea to check out their qualifications.
 Anyone can call themselves a genealogist or family historian.
-Ancestor Discovery's principal, Cathie Sherwood, has studied at genealogical institutes in the USA and has obtained her Australian genealogy credentials.
-She also holds a research Master's degree and other university qualifications.
+Ancestor Discovery's principal, Cathie Sherwood, has studied at genealogical institutes in the USA and has completed the Society of Australian Genealogists' Diploma in Family Historical Studies.
+She also holds a research Master's degree in Education and other university qualifications.

 We can help locate a person but the caveat is that it depends on the time frame and his/her location.
 Some records are easier than others to source.